rafaellperez/Portfolio/README.md

 This portfolio readme's file provides a general description of each project.
 For each project, I include the following items:
 1. A brief description of the project,
-2. The cleaned dataset that I used to perform the study and the coding, and
+2. The cleaned dataset that I used to perform the study and the coding,
-3. A brief description of the methodology that I used to get the results.
+3. A brief description of the methodology that I used
+4. A brief summary of the findings or results.